 Just call this guy The Chimi, and know that the two have nothing in common…aside from their deliciousness.

 You’ll never find two chimis that are the same.
-At least, that’s what my hubby tells me.
 The structure of the recipe is the same, but everybody does it different down there.